kuisathaverat/docker-nginx-auth/README.md

 # docker-ngixn-auth

-Spin up a nginx Docker container to simply authenticate a local service and expose ta port to intenet
+Spin up a nginx Docker container to simply authenticate a local service and expose ta port to internet

+Use `make help` to get more info about how to use it.